techEmprez/Senior-Obioma/README.md

 # Senior-Oboima

-A Be-spoke run-way fashion site with african prints, creating contents with images and and beauty.
+A bespoke runway fashion site with African prints that creates content through images and beauty.

 ## Built With